-Subsidiaries of the Company also have other credit facilities with banks in Canada and the UK for an aggregate amount of \$720.8 million.
+Subsidiaries of the Company also have other credit facilities with banks in Canada and the UK for an aggregate amount of \$770.0 million.
 These credit facilities, consisting of call loans, letters of credit and daylight overdraft facilities, are collateralized by unpaid client securities and/or securities owned by the Company.
-As of March 31, 2014, there were no balances outstanding under these other credit facilities.
+As of March 31, 2015 and 2014, there were no balances outstanding under these other credit facilities.

-A subsidiary of the Company has also entered into secured irrevocable standby letters of credit from a financial institution totalling \$0.9 million (US\$0.9 million) as rent guarantees for its leased premises in New York.
-As of March 31, 2014 and 2013, there were no outstanding balances under these standby letters of credit.
+A subsidiary of the Company has also entered into secured irrevocable standby letters of credit from a financial institution totalling \$1.1 million (US\$0.9 million) as rent guarantees for its leased premises in New York.
+As of March 31, 2015 and 2014, there were no outstanding balances under these standby letters of credit.

-Interest in Other Entities
+NOTE 08 Interest in Other Entities

-The Company has a 50% interest in Canaccord Financial Group (Australia) Pty Ltd. and Canaccord Genuity (Australia) Limited.
+The Company has a 60% controlling interest for accounting purposes in Canaccord Financial Group (Australia) Pty Ltd. and Canaccord Genuity (Australia) Limited as of March 31, 2015 [March 31, 2014 - 50%].
 Together, these entities operate as Canaccord Genuity Australia and the operation's principal place of business is in Australia.
 As discussed in Note 22, Canaccord Genuity (Australia) Limited is regulated by the Australian Securities and Investments Commission.